NikRowe/JS30-FUN-WITH-HTML5-CANVAS/README.md

 # JS30 Fun With HTML5 Canvas
-Excorcise 08 in WesBos' JavaScript30 tutorials.
+Exercise 08 in WesBos' JavaScript30 tutorials.

 What a fun one!
 The way Wes breaks up the 30 days so far at least in the 1st week is fantastic.
 A bit of pur JS with cardio days and some creative days sprinkled in such as this canvas or the flex panels exorcise.